 Discover what the RBNZ Bank Financial Strength Dashboard is.
-Can it help you pick a “safe bank”?
+Can it help you pick a “safe bank” in New Zealand?

 So it does make sense to know what the financial strength of your bank is.

-To assist with this, the Reserve Bank of New Zealand (RBNZ) has just released a new tool – The RBNZ Bank Financial Strength Dashboard.
+To assist with this, in 2018 the Reserve Bank of New Zealand (RBNZ) released a new tool – The RBNZ Bank Financial Strength Dashboard.

-Here’s a short promo video ad we saw while watching something else on youtube.
+Here’s a short promo video ad on the dashboard…

 What is the Bank Financial Strength Dashboard?